 Please note: if you are a rights holder and are concerned that you have found material on Newcastle University's website (or legitimately under our name elsewhere) for which you have not given permission (and which is not covered by a relevant exemption) see our Notice and Takedown Procedure.

-You can use the CLA check permissions tool to search for specific journal title and it will show the permissions available to Higher Education institutions with a CLA licence.
+You can use the CLA check permissions tool to search for specific title, ISBN or ISSN and it will show the permissions available to Higher Education institutions with a CLA licence.

 If you need to amend or annotate the slides (e.g. make the font larger or add your own annotations to diagrams) you are covered by the most recent ‘fair dealing’ exception to copyright which permits: